Upcoming Election Dates & Registration Deadlines

 You can now register to vote online!
 You will need a WI driver's license or ID in order to complete the online registration.
 If you do not have either form of ID you can either mail the registration papers or register to vote in person.

 You must provide proof of residence in order to establish your current address.
-The following constitute acceptable proof of residence (must contain your current and complete name, a current and complete residential address, including a numbered street address, if any and the name of a municipality):
+The following are acceptable proof of residence (must contain your current and complete name, a current and complete residential address, including a numbered street address, and the name of a municipality):

 - A current and valid Wisconsin driver's license